Solid state hybrid drive (SSHD) technology helps to enhance the performance of your desktop computer while still having high capacity.

 The Benefits of SSHD Technology

-Whether you want to extend the mileage of your old desktop or get increased performance from a newer system, you might be ready for a change.
+Whether you want to extend the mileage of your old desktop or get more punch out of a newer system, you might be ready for a change.
 A simple storage upgrade can bring a performance boost to your current desktop computer without the cost and complexity of adding a separate solid state drive (SSD).
 SSHD technology is a simpler, more effective solution to achieve your desired levels of high-capacity storage and performance.